feder-cr/Auto_Jobs_Applier_AIHawk/readme.md

    - `resume.pdf` (optional)

 2. **Run the Bot:**
-3.
-### Optional Resume Feature

    LinkedIn_AIHawk offers flexibility in how it handles your pdf resume:

 - **Dynamic Resume Generation:**
   If you don't use the `--resume` option, the bot will automatically generate a unique resume for each application.
 This feature uses the information from your `plain_text_resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.